 by changing variable $r$ to $-r$ and inverting the boundaries of the integral, so that

-Let us now examine the case $0<u_1<\rho$ (or $\eta_1>1$).
-In this situation, the lens lies inside the source and there is a single ring-like image.
-The full ring can be drawn by varying $\theta$ from $0$ to $\pi$, as $\rp_+$ and $\rp_-$ draw the half-ring above the horizontal axis, and $\rm_+$ and $\rm_-$ the half ring below it.
-Hence the calculation is exactly the same as for $\rho<u_1$, with the only difference that the integration is now performed between $-\pi/2\leq\beta\leq\pi/2$.
+We now examine the case $0<u_1<\rho$ (or $\eta_1>1$).
+In this situation the lens lies inside the source, and there is a single ring-like image.
+The full ring can be drawn by varying $\theta$ from $0$ to $\pi$, as $\rp_+$ and $\rp_-$ draw the half-ring above the horizontal axis and $\rm_+$ and $\rm_-$ the half ring below it.
+Hence, the calculation is exactly the same as for $\rho<u_1$; the only difference is that the integration is now performed between $-\pi/2\leq\beta\leq\pi/2$.